zburkett/VoICE/README.md

 2. Download this directory and unzip to a location in which you would like to store the software.

 3. Add the unzipped directory with subfolders to your MATLAB path.
-Optionally, you may remove the .git/ subfolders.

 4. Typing 'voice' at the MATLAB command prompt will launch the software.